statelyai/xstate/docs/guides/guards.md

 ## Custom Guards <Badge text="4.4+"/>

-Sometimes, it is preferable to not only serialize state transitions in JSON, but guard logic as well.
+Sometimes, it is preferable to not only serialize state transitions in JSON but guard logic as well.
 This is where serializing guards as objects is helpful, as objects may contain relevant data:

 ```js {9-13,21-30}
 const searchMachine = createMachine(